 As with all cosmetic procedures, realistic expectations of short and long term results are very important before undergoing surgery.
 A breast lift will improve fullness in the upper part of breast but with time and continued gravity, this fullness will decrease even though the breast and nipple remain in a lifted state.
-If maintenance of superior fullness is also a desire, an implant will need to be used along with the breast lift as long as the patient is willing to have a slightly larger breast.
-Smaller breasts will lead to a longer lasting result.
-Breast lift may need to be repeated in the future to maintain optimal results especially with larger breasts.
-Decision to have surgery should be taken seriously and thought over carefully.
+If maintenance of superior fullness is also a desire, an implant will need to be used along with the breast lift as long as the patient is willing to have larger breasts.
+A breast lift may need to be repeated in the future to maintain optimal results especially with larger breasts.
+The decision to have surgery should be taken seriously and thought over carefully.
 Patients should always thoughtfully consider the benefits and possible complications before making an informed decision.

-Possible complications involve bleeding, abnormal scarring or infection as with any surgery.
+As with any surgery, risks include bleeding, abnormal scarring and infection.
 Widened scars are more common when augmentation and mastopexy are performed at the same time or if the patient is a smoker.
 Nipple sensory changes may occur and are usually temporary but may be permanent.
 Although symmetry of the breasts is always the goal, asymmetry of nipple position, shape or scars is also a possibility.
-Significant weight gain or loss or pregnancy and breast feeding can effect breast size and the long term results.
+Significant weight gain or loss or pregnancy and breast feeding can affect breast size and the long term results.
 Breast feeding can become more difficult or unsuccessful after breast lift.

 Details of Surgery